aristocratious/docusaurus-mvp/docs/get-started/next-steps.md

 ## Summary

 Ready to explore how AI implementation and organizational development can serve your mission?
-This guide outlines the practical steps to begin working with us, from initial conversation through comprehensive transformation.
+This guide outlines the practical steps to begin working with us, from initial conversation through transformation.

 ---

 ## Immediate Next Steps

-### 1. Start a Conversation with Our AI Assistant
+### 1. Start a Conversation

-**What happens**: Our AI assistant will ask about your organization, current challenges, and transformation interests **Duration**: 10-15 minutes
+**What happens**: Initial conversation about your organization, current challenges, and transformation interests **Duration**: 15-30 minutes
-**Purpose**: Initial assessment of fit and scheduling of human consultation **Outcome**: Clear understanding of next steps and connection with appropriate team member
+**Purpose**: Initial assessment of fit and scheduling of consultation **Outcome**: Clear understanding of next steps and connection with our team

-**Topics the assistant will explore**:
+**Topics we'll explore**:
 - Your organizational type, size, and mission
 - Current technology systems and AI experience
 - Main challenges you'd like to address